nymtech/dev-portal/src/integrations/faq.md

 ### Where can I find network details such as deployed smart contract addresses?
 In the [`network defaults`](https://github.com/nymtech/nym/blob/release/{{platform_release_version}}/common/network-defaults/src/mainnet.rs) file.

+### What is Circulating Supply and how to find out the distribution amount?

+The Circulating Supply is the number of available `NYM` tokens in the Nyx blockchain system that are often used by exchanges.

+The up-to-date Validator API endpoints can be found via the [Swagger Documentation](https://validator.nymtech.net/api/swagger/index.html).
+There you will be able to find out using the following API calls to retrieve the correct distribution amount and circulating supply within Nym.

+- GET `/circulating-supply`
+- GET `/circulating-supply/total-supply-value`
+- GET `circulating-supply/circulating-supply-value`

 ## `NYM` Token
 The token used to reward mixnet infrastructure operators - `NYM` - is one of the native tokens of the Nyx blockchain.
 The other token is `NYX`.